Your local GP

 After care, once you receive your initial diagnosis and are taking tablets that you can`t pronounce the name of, is sometimes non existent.
 I was taking a certain prescribed drug for 3 years, during which time, I was reviewed 3 times.
 After stopping the tablets cold turkey for more than 9 months due to several reported cases of people committing suicide on the particular drugs I was taking, I booked a routine appointment.
 Whilst there, the doctor casually asked how I was getting along with them, so I told him that I`d quit taking them for over 9 months since my last blood pressure test.
 He looked angry, I felt more than a little intimidated.
 He told me that you couldn`t just quit drugs like that cold turkey.
 I told him that I had.
 He dropped the subject like a hot potato and coughed nervously.
 I left without mention of any other treatment and without him asking me why I had quit the drugs..

 In this period of time, I had mainly seen what are commonly known as locums.
 I`m of the belief that they are bit like supply teachers.
 They get paid a lot more money for a lot less care, and that is an extremely frightening thought considering that your own doctor doesn`t even look you in the eye.
 They scramble around, looking for your history online and then usually print prescriptions.
 They are waiting for you to leave, to answer personal calls from their banks.
 I had an interesting case, concerning a locum once who bounced over to me with hand outstretched, introducing himself like we`d met on "Match.com".
 I explained that I`d been experiencing some lower back pain.
 He promptly drew the curtains and asked me to touch my toes.
 I had a twinge, so I thought at this point, it was curious that he should then be asking me to lie on the couch and make a scissor shape by putting each leg up in turn whilst laying on alternate sides.
 I may not have been so offended, if it hadn`t been for the fact that I was wearing a skirt at the time!
 After these exercises I was back on my feet being asked to hold each arm up as high as I could.
 During this, he very obviously grabbed a feel of my left breast.
 I recoiled and considered the fact of the curtains being drawn.
-He told me that it was muscular pain and winked as I left with a prescription for deep heat?
+He told me that it was muscular pain and winked as I left with a prescription for some more potential money spinners?
 I was angry, confused and yet because I was in a GP`s surgery, didn`t feel I could complain.
 That was a long time ago mind.
 Now, he would get a right hook and a summons..

 It`s always good to get a second opinion.
 Pardon the pun!